pen-lang/pen/doc/src/guides/using-a-library.md

 This page describes how to use a library in Pen.
 It consists of the following steps:

-1. Modify package configuration in a package where you want to use the library package.
+1. Add a library package as a dependency in a package.
-1. Import functions and types from the library package.
+1. Import functions and types from an added library package.

 ## Modifying package configuration